a-duke/a-duke.github.io/_posts/2023-02-20-selections.md

 ---
 ## I’m still confused, do you have resources that might help me understand?
 Sure, I do!
-Here are some of the resources that I used in research for this blog,
+Here are some of the resources that I used in research for this blog or that helped me during my time taking the course: